MicrosoftDocs/customer-insights/ci-docs/sample-guide-predict-clv.md

 1. In the **Data updates** step, select **Monthly** for the model schedule.

+1. Select **Next**.

 1. After reviewing all the details, select **Save and Run**.

 ## Task 5 - Review model results and explanations

 Let the model complete the training and scoring of the data.
-Review the CLV model results and explanations.
-For more information, see [View prediction results](predict-customer-lifetime-value.md#view-prediction-results).
+Review the [CLV model results and explanations](predict-customer-lifetime-value.md#view-prediction-results).

 ## Task 6 - Create a segment of high value customers